leenajaaskelainen/leenajaaskelainen.github.io/index.md

 With kind support from Finnish Film Foundation, AVEK, Aalto Digital Creatives and Finnish Heritage Agency

-## Making Art In My Dreams
+## Making Art In My Dreams - A Sneak Peak

 In virtual reality, almost like in someone else’s dream!

-Leena Jääskeläinen’s documentary in virtual reality Making Art In My Dreams has entered the production stage with the kind support from the Finnish Film Foundation and AVEK Audiovisual Centre.
-The finalized work will be presented for the audience in 2024.

-A Sneak-Peek was available at Oodi Kuutio November 24th – December 7th 2022.
+A Sneak-Peek of the animated VR-documentary was available at Oodi Kuutio November 24th – December 7th 2022 after which we entered the production stage.

 ![Making Art In My Dreams](IMG_20221130_164818.jpg){: .img-fluid}